abalmeo/socialnetwork/README.md

 # Social Network Platform
-*This application is an application that connects developers through different media platforms.
+*This application connects developers through different media platforms.
 Some of the platforms include linkedin, github, twitter, etc. In addition users can comment on each others profiles and posts*

 # Technologies Used
 *MongoDb, Express, React/Redux, Node